marcellino-ornelas/create-components-react/README.md

 Now when you execute `react-components create App` it should make a directory like this:

-    Repo Folder
+    Repo Folder/
-    | - .ccr
+    | - .ccr/
-        | - ...
+    |   | - ...
+    |
-    | _ App
+    | _ App/
         | - App.js
         | - index.js
         | - style.css

-This doesnt look to different than the default version right?
-Don't be disappointed to fast.
-Lets take a look at `App.js`.
-This file is create from the `component/component.dot` so if we have all our configurations right, it should now look like this:
+This doesn't look to different than the default version right?
+Don't be disappointed too quickly.
+Let's take a look at `App.js`.
+This file is created from the `component/component.dot` so if we have all our configurations right, it should now look like this:

     import React, { Component } from 'react';